MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-gridlayout-control.md

 When you set the **Grid** control, the fields of that group can be set to span rows or columns.

--   To set a field to span one or more rows, set the value of the [RowSpan Property](properties/devenv-rowspan-property.md) to the number of rows.
+-   To set a field to span one or more rows, set the value of the **RowSpan** property to the number of rows.
+For more information, see [RowSpan Property](properties/devenv-rowspan-property.md).

--   To set a field to span one or more columns, set the value of the [ColumnSpan Property](properties/devenv-columnspan-property.md) to the number of columns.
+-   To set a field to span one or more columns, set the value of the **ColumnSpan** property to the number of columns.
+For more information, see [ColumnSpan Property](properties/devenv-columnspan-property.md).

 ##  <a name="position"></a> Hiding field captions

-You can choose to hide a caption of a group or a field in a page.
-To hide a caption of a field, add the ShowCaption property and set the value to **false**.
+You can hide the caption of a group or a field.
+To hide the caption of a field, set the value of the **ShowCaption** property to **false**.
 For more information, see [ShowCaption Property](devenv-showcaption-property.md).

 ## See Also